Arknemy/Fotometta/README.md

 # Fotometta
 A Python application to scan and compile your Arknights roster using image recognition.

+Currently it only supports images on the EN server.
+CN recognition to be added.

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the requirements.